FLAMEGPU/FLAMEGPU2/README.md

 ##### Device Architectures

-Cuda device architectures can be specified via `-DSMS` when generating make files, using a semi colon, space or comma separated list of compute capability numbers.
+CUDA device architectures can be specified via `-DSMS` when generating make files, using a semi colon, space or comma separated list of compute capability numbers.
 I.e to build for just SM_61 and SM_70:

 ```
 mkdir -p build && cd build